 4It was reported to Saul that David had fled to Gath, so he did not search for him any more.

-6Then Achish gave him Ziklag that day; therefore Ziklag has belonged to the kings of Judah to this day.
+6So Achish gave him Ziklag that day; so Ziklag has belonged to the kings of Judah to this day.

-1It came to pass in those days that the Philistines gathered their armies together for warfare to fight with Israel.
-Achish said to David, “Know, yes, know that you are to go out with me in the army, you and your men.”
+1Now it came about in those days that the Philistines gathered their armies together into an armed force to fight with Israel.
+And Achish said to David, “Know, yes, know that you will go out with me in the army, you and your men.”

-3Now Samuel was dead, and all Israel had lamented him and buried him in Ramah, even in his own city.
-Saul had put away out of the land those who had familiar spirits or consulted spirits of the dead.
+3Now Samuel was dead, and all Israel had lamented him and buried him in Ramah, in his own city, and Saul had removed from the land those who inquired of spirits or had familiar spirits.

 4The Philistines gathered themselves together, and came and encamped at Shunem, and Saul gathered all Israel together and they encamped at Mount Gilboa.